Sartaj Aziz: National Security and Foreign Adviser (2013–2017)

 On nuclear weapons policy, Aziz defended Pakistan's rationale of nuclear deterrence.
 Speaking at the general public in the United States Aziz explained Pakistan's nuclear arsenal policy: our (atomic) program is entirely deterrent in nature, in the sense that if India—we have to have enough parity to defend ourselves.
 And if we hadn't any nuclear weapons in 2002, after the parliament attack, we would have had a major war with India, and several other opportunities, so there's no question that nuclear capacity has given us some insurance, because our conventional capacity, the gap is increasing.

 In a wake of deadly Peshawar massacre in December 2014, Aziz visited Kabul and held a meeting with Afghan President Ashraf Ghani where he emphasized on tighter "border control".
 In further talks with Afghan President Ashraf Ghani, Aziz widely quoted that "the military in Pakistan and security forces in Afghanistan have agreed to carry out coordinated operations against terrorists along the Pak-Afghan border.

 In October 2015, Aziz relinquish his post as National Security Advisor to Naseer Khan Janjua (a retired army general) which was viewed as to provide coordination between civilian Foreign ministry and the military on foreign policy issues, which were being ignored due to his hectic engagement as per demand of the dual offices, quoted by the officials in Islamabad.
 On 9 December 2015, Aziz hosted the Heart of Asia conference in Islamabad and met with Indian Minister of External Affairs Sushma Swaraj; Aziz also accompanied Sushma Swaraj to meet with Prime Minister Sharif.
-About the foreign intervention in Syrian civil war, Aziz explained Pakistan's policy on Syria in Senate in December 2015 that Pakistan is "against any attempt to topple the government of Syrian President Bashar al Assad."
+About the foreign intervention in Syrian civil war, Aziz explained Pakistan's policy on Syria in Senate in December 2015 that Pakistan is "against any attempt to topple the government of Syrian President Bashar al-Assad".

-Deputy Chairman Planning Commission (Aug 2017–present)
+Deputy Chairman Planning Commission (2017–2018)

-After the dismissal of Mr. Nawaz Sharif, new Prime Minister Mr. Shahid Khaqan Abbasi appointed Mr. Sartaj Aziz as Deputy Chairman Planning Commission.
+After the dismissal of Nawaz Sharif as prime minister, Shahid Khaqan Abbasi, who succeeded Sharif, appointed Aziz as Deputy Chairman Planning Commission.
+Aziz was among four political appointees of the previous PML-N government.
+His goal during his short tenure was to improve the functionality of the commission.
+He continued to work in this capacity until 31 May 2018.

-Peace activism
+Other activities

-Aziz associated himself with the academic institutions and universities of Pakistan, lecturing on the issues of economics, public development, and global finance.
-During his term as Treasure minister, Aziz made an effort with neighbouring India to promote peace and harmony between two country, and during his lecture on economic reforms and development in South Asia at the Delhi University, Aziz stressed the importance of normalisation of relations between both countries.
-His leading peace activism efforts led India to declare Pakistan as Most favoured nation (MFN) in 1996, and won praise by Inder Kumar Gujral, Indian counterpart of his at that time.
+During his term as Foreign minister, Aziz made an effort with neighbouring India to promote peace and harmony between two countries.
+His leading peace activism efforts led India to declare Pakistan as Most favoured nation (MFN) in 1996.